apache/flink-cdc/docs/content/pipelines/mysql-pipeline.md

 # MySQL CDC Pipeline Connector

-The MySQL CDC connector allows for reading snapshot data and incremental data from MySQL database and provides end-to-end full-database data synchronization capabilities.
+The MySQL CDC Pipeline Connector allows for reading snapshot data and incremental data from MySQL database and provides end-to-end full-database data synchronization capabilities.
 This document describes how to setup the MySQL CDC Pipeline connector.